 6. Best wipes – Weiman Wood Cleaner and Polish Wood Cleaning Wipes

 Weiman tops other wipes for ticking a lot of boxes.
 It’s easy to use, non-toxic and gives protection from water and the sun.
-Thus, you’ll have the perfect solution against drying and discoloration.
+Thus, I had the perfect solution against drying and discoloration.

-It does a fantastic job in degreasing and your cabinet will smell great with its lemon scent.
+It does a fantastic job in degreasing and my cabinet smelled great with its lemon scent.
 In addition, it’s a great substitute for mineral spirits against dust, dirt and smoke residue.

-You’ll also notice that the Wipes can remove scratches with its micro-filling technology.
-Your cabinet will be smooth to the touch and will have a natural shine, making it look like new.
+I also noticed that the Wipes can remove scratches with its micro-filling technology.
+My cabinet was smooth to the touch and had a natural shine, making it look like new.

 Plus, it’s not only effective on cabinets.
-Wipe your wood chairs, office furniture, cabinets, doors, benches, and wooden clocks.
+So wipe your wood chairs, office furniture, cabinets, doors, benches, and wooden clocks.

 All these attributes prove that even wipes can contend for best degreaser.
 Weiman gives good value for money.
 We just noticed that its container is difficult to open.